felangel/bloc/docs/blocnamingconventions.md

 # Naming Conventions

 !> The following naming conventions are simply recommendations and are completely optional.
-Feel free to use what whatever naming conventions you prefer.
+Feel free to use whatever naming conventions you prefer.
 You may find some of the examples/documentation do not follow the naming conventions mainly for simplicity/conciseness.
 These conventions are strongly recommended for large projects with multiple developers.

 ## Event Conventions